-In the heart of the African bushveld, thriving communities competed for land and luxuries before the arrival of European missionaries and traders.
-Archaeology, oral histories and ethnography have uncovered a startling story of prosperity, violence, and the dispersal of a proud and resourceful people.
+In the heart of southern Africa, thriving communities were developing industries and competing for land and luxuries long before the arrival of European missionaries and traders.
+Archaeology, oral histories and ethnography have uncovered a powerful story of prosperity, challenge, resilience – and ultimately the displacement and dispersal of a proud and resourceful people.

 In 1801, a small expedition ventured northward from the recently-established British Cape Colony on the southern tip of Africa into the unexplored territory of South Africa’s interior.
-Their mission was to establish a new cattle trade with the ‘natives’ who were rumoured to live in large villages far to the north.
+Their mission was to establish a new cattle trade with people they referred to as ‘the natives’ who were rumoured to live in large villages far to the north.

 After several months travelling across harsh, unforgiving landscapes, they arrived at Dithakong, the capital of a Tswana-speaking chiefdom known as the Tlhaping, about 520km (324 miles) west of present-day Pretoria.
 These intrepid explorers, led by Petrus Truter and William Sommerville, were the first Europeans to set foot inside one of the giant precolonial Tswana towns of South Africa, and they could scarcely believe their eyes.